Fans were crushed and four people arrested when a meet-and-greet with US-based prankster Adam Saleh turned into a stampede.

 — Adam Saleh (@omgAdamSaleh) September 30, 2017

-He also explains on Twitter how he believes it was supposed to be a peaceful gathering and blames the violence on “some who weren’t listening, and were doing what ever they want.”
+He also explained on Twitter that he believed it was supposed to be a peaceful gathering, and blamed the violence on “some who weren’t listening, and were doing whatever they want”.

-This chaotic meet and greet was far from the first time the American prankster has made headlines.
-Earlier this year he has been accused of exploiting the vulnerable in a homeless prank.
-In 2016 he released a video where he is allegedly removed from a Delta flight for merely speaking in Arabic.
-It was later revealed, however, Adam was in fact removed from the flight for shouting profanties in Arabic across the plane.
-Only days later, Adam made headlines once again as Tigerair denounced a stunt where he claims to have smuggled himself in a suitcase on a Tigerair flight.
+This chaotic meet-and-greet was far from the first time the American prankster has made headlines.
+Earlier this year he was accused of exploiting the vulnerable in a homelessness prank, and in 2016, he released a video where he was allegedly removed from a Delta flight for merely speaking in Arabic.
+It was later revealed, however, that Adam was in fact removed from the flight for shouting profanties in Arabic across the plane.
+Days later, Adam made headlines once again as Tigerair denounced a stunt where he claimed to have smuggled himself in a suitcase on a Tigerair flight.

 Header image from this video.

-Find out which UK Youtubers who won Buffer Festival Awards this year!
+Find out which UK YouTubers won Buffer Festival Awards this year!
 Alternatively, read about SuperSamStuff’s new short film.

 For updates follow @TenEightyUK on Twitter or like TenEighty UK on Facebook.